 The Centre for Musculoskeletal Research (CfMR) is part of the Division of Musculoskeletal and Dermatological Sciences, and is led by Professor Anne Barton.
 It comprises of:

-- Arthritis Research UK Centre for Genetics and Genomics
+- Centre for Genetics and Genomics Versus Arthritis (formerly the Arthritis Research UK Centre for Genetics and Genomics)

 - Cochrane Bone, Joint and Muscle Trauma Group